Edward H. White High School: Model United Nations Program

 In May 2009, the team also participated at the 10th Annual UNA-USA Model United Nations Conference held in New York City.
 As Peru, the team won Honorable Mention in General Assembly Sixth Committee and UN Climate Change Conference: Latin America.

 Athletics and swimming pool

 Ed White High fields many athletic programs which are boys football, girls volleyball, tennis, basketball, soccer, golf, track and field, boys baseball, girls softball and girls flag football.
-Their rival schools are Westside High School and Robert E. Lee High School.

 The school has an outdoor pool which is used by the athletic teams and physical education classes during the academic year; then it becomes a free public pool operated by the City of Jacksonville Parks & Recreation Department during the summer months.